davidbroadwater/udacity-mlnd-capstone-submission/capstone_report.md

 ### Justification

 The final results for the chosen model are stronger than the benchmark models reported earlier.
 The chosen model represents a 4.4% improvement in log loss score over Sipko and Knottenbelt's benchmark model, while using a similar dataset with fewer features (their dataset had additional features like average serve speed).
-A full comparison between the benchmark models and the final model test set results is provided below.
+A full comparison between the benchmark models and the final model test set results is provided in Table 6.

 <center>